joe7575/vm16/doc/computer.md

 # VM16 Computer

 The vm16 mod comes with a computer, a lamp, and a switch block for training purposes.
 It can be used to get familiar with the programming environment.
-The VM16 CPU is a 16-bit CPU with 1024 words memory.
+The VM16 demo CPU is a 16-bit CPU with 1024 words memory.
 This should be sufficient to learn the programming basics.

+A more demanding CPU/Controller environment is [Beduino](https://github.com/joe7575/beduino).

 ## Manual